jonTrent/PatienceDiff/README.md

   - Then loop through the LCS entries calling addSubMatch (see explanation in addSubMatch).
   - And finally, call addSubMatch with any lines following the last LCS entry.

 Voila!
-An enjoyable algorithm for one who seeks elegant solutions...
+An enjoyable algorithm to code for one who seeks elegant solutions...

 # References